Controversial school voucher bill narrowly passes committee vote

 Every student in the state would be eligible, he said.

-Treat disagreed with labeling the measure a voucher bill, adding it is a savings account.
+Treat disagreed with labeling the measure a voucher bill, calling it instead a savings account.

 Democrats peppered Treat with questions about accountability.